-All staff at Malibu High School are ESEA highly qualified.
+All staff at Malibu High School are ESEA highly qualified and have met CLAD requirements.
 We have no teachers working out of assignment.
-The staff is comprised of 39 teachers, 2 administrators, 3 counselors, 1 school psychologist, 1 librarian and 1 school nurse.
+The staff is comprised of approximately 29 teachers, 2 administrators, 3 counselors, 1 school psychologist, 1 librarian and 1 school nurse.
+Some faculty members are shared between Malibu Middle School and Malibu High School given the shared campus.
 Six members of the faculty have doctorate degrees.
 Four teachers have earned the prestigious National Board Certification for teaching excellence.
 SMMUSD Human Resources Department completes an annual credential audit.